 The time of motorized individual traffic is over.

-metropa is an art and peace project that shows Europe as an entity on multiple layers; its clear and simple imagery anticipates the idea of a paneuropean metro network system that interconnects all its citizens and visitors, and turns them into admirers.
+metropa is an art and peace project that shows Europe as an entity on multiple layers; it anticipates the idea of a paneuropean metro network system that interconnects all its citizens and visitors, and turns them into admirers.

 metropa operates in a future where all ecological, economical, technical and political questions are answered and transformed into a viable comprehension of what could be the United States of Europe sometimes.